Riverscapes/gcd/docs/Download/known-bugs.md

 weight: 10
 ---

 GCD is under constant development and we are eager to resolve all known issues.
-However, please search [existing posts](https://github.com/Riverscapes/gcd/issues) first and our help pages before [posting an issue](#Posting an Issue).
+However, please search [existing discussion posts](https://github.com/Riverscapes/gcd/issues),   [existing issue  posts](https://github.com/Riverscapes/gcd/issues)and our help pages first before [posting an issue](#Posting a Question).

 # Questions or Help
-You can explore or search [past user questions here](https://github.com/Riverscapes/gcd/labels/question), and [past help wanted issues here](https://github.com/Riverscapes/gcd/labels/help%20wanted).
+You can explore or search [past user questions here](https://github.com/Riverscapes/gcd/discussions).

 <a class="button" href="https://github.com/Riverscapes/gcd/labels/question"><i class="fa fa-github"/> GCD Questions</a>
 <a class="button" href="https://github.com/Riverscapes/gcd/labels/help%20wanted"><i class="fa fa-github"/> GCD Help Wanted</a>

 # Bugs

 Before logging a suspected bug, please search [known open bugs](https://github.com/Riverscapes/gcd/labels/bug).
 If you have more information to report about this bug, please post a comment to the appropriate issue.
-Otherwise, you can post a new bug, using the 'Bug' label.
+Otherwise, you can post a new bug to the ["I need help please" Discussion](https://github.com/Riverscapes/gcd/discussions/categories/i-need-help-please).
+If we deem your problem to be a software bug, we will tranfer it to our [known bugs](https://github.com/Riverscapes/gcd/labels/bug) (note we sometimes fix simple bugs, but we often just put them in the development queue for when funding is avaialable to fix them ).

 <a class="button" href="https://github.com/Riverscapes/gcd/labels/bug"><i class="fa fa-github"/> GCD Bugs</a>

 # Posting an Issue

-If you find a bug, or simply want to report an issue with the software, please log a GitHub Issue. <a class="button" href="https://github.com/Riverscapes/gcd/issues"><i class="fa fa-github"/> GitHub Issues</a>
+If you find a bug, or simply want to report an issue with the software, please log a GitHub Discussion. <a class="button" href="https://github.com/Riverscapes/gcd/discussions/categories/i-need-help-please"><i class="fa fa-github"/> GitHub GCD Discussion</a>

 Anyone in the GCD community and a member of GitHub  can respond, and the development team will receive a notification.
 Please be patient in your response.
 We don't have any budget for [supporting users]({{ site.baseurl }}/Download/future-feature-request), but we do try and respond to most issues when we can.
 Just bare in mind that the [development team]({{ site.baseurl }}/who), all have full-time jobs and any support we do of GCD users is usually on donated time.